oracle/node-oracledb/doc/src/api_manual/sodacollection.rst

     If this method is specified in conjunction with a write operation, then this method is ignored.

-    This method is only supported in Oracle Client 21.3 and Oracle Client 19.11 (or later).
+    This method requires Oracle Client 21.3 or later (or Oracle Client 19 from 19.11).

 .. method:: sodaOperation.skip()